Get started with trainable classifiers

 - the Global admin needs to opt in for the tenant to create custom classifiers.

-- the Compliance admin role or Compliance Data Administrator is required to train a classifier.
+- Compliance Administrator role is required to train a classifier.

 You'll need accounts with these permissions to use classifiers in these scenarios: